Electrically Conductive Adhesives Guide

 Types of Electrically Conductive Adhesives

 Gluespec divides electrically conductive adhesives into four categories and makes it easy to search for products online.
-These categories reflect the base material, the type of cure system, and the number of components in electrically conductive adhesives.
+These categories reflect the base material, the type of cure system, and/or the number of components.

-Within each category, you can search for products based on specifications such as the material form, supported substrates, and electrical conductivity.
+Within each category, you can search for elecrically conductive adhesives based on specifications such as material form, supported substrates, and the amount of electrical conductivity.

-The following sections describe the four categories of electrically conductive adhesives and provide information about material properties and performance, curing, and general advantages and disadvantages.
+The following sections describe the four categories of electrically conductive adhesives.
+They also provide information about material properties and performance, curing, and general advantages and disadvantages.
 You’ll also find links to technical resources with additional information, either in the Gluespec Knowledge Center or from other trusted resources.

 -